LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference: Evaluation

 We first evaluate \name on the CPU Offload scenario as in Table~\ref{tab:eval_setup}.
 In this experiment, we use multi-round Q\&A workloads that emulate a typical chatbot-based document analysis scenario.
 By default, each LLM query contains 10K tokens, consisting of a document (roughly a 12-page PDF) used as context and a unique short question.
 Llama-3.1-8B-Instruct model takes 20K tokens as input, since smaller models are generally better can handle more and longer queries.
 The LLM output is a short answer of 100 tokens at max.
 The chat session begins with 40 users, and additional users join according to a specified arrival rate (QPS).
 We set the maximum CPU memory \name can offload KV cache to 500~GB.

-As shown in Figure~\ref{fig:single-node}, \name consistently outperforms all alternatives in both TTFT and ITL.
-For instance, under low QPS (e.g., QPS = 1), \name achieves 2.3--14$\times$ higher query processing rate (\ie throughput), at the same TTFT, than the strongest baseline across five evaluated models.
+As shown in Figure~\ref{fig:single-node}, \name consistently outperforms all baselines in both TTFT and ITL.
+For instance, under low QPS (e.g., QPS = 1), \name has 1.9 to 8.1$\times$ smaller TTFT. \name achieves 2.3--14$\times$ higher query processing rate (\ie throughput), at the same TTFT, than the strongest baseline across five evaluated models.
 In terms of ITL, \name also outperforms the baselines, as they incur a long delay before generating the first token, which in turn causes subsequent token generation to be queued.
+Specifically, compared to the best baseline, \name has 7\% to 92\% smaller ITL, at QPS=1.
 For Qwen3-Coder-480B, commercial options \#1 and \#2 do not provide support for hosting the model.

 \mypara{Understanding \name's gains} \name outperforms baselines for several reasons.
-Compared with naïve vLLM prefill, which caches KV data only in GPU memory, \name leverages CPU offloading.
+Compared with basic vLLM, which caches KV data only in GPU memory, \name leverages CPU offloading.
 Since CPU memory can hold far more KV cache than GPU memory, \name achieves significantly higher cache hit ratios.
-With its efficient CPU-to-GPU loading scheme, cached data can be fetched quickly to accelerate inference.
+Compared to basic vLLM CPU offloading, which employs per-layer and per-16-token transmission and is unable to fully utilize the loading bandwidth, \name has more efficient implementation of the transmission module as it loads KV cache at chunk level with high-performance data loading CUDA kernels.
 Our comparison with closed-source commercial alternatives is conducted in a black-box manner since their internal implementations are not publicly available.
 From the end-to-end results, we hypothesize that Commercial Option \#1 lacks a KV cache offloading mechanism to secondary storage.
 In contrast, Commercial Option \#2 likely supports KV cache offloading to secondary storage, yet its performance is still worse than \name.